rfortherestofus/blog/typst-blog-post/typst-blog-post.md

 ## Create a custom Typst template

 In order to make a custom Typst template, we’ll begin by deleting the `_brand.yml` file.
-Instead, we’ll create two files:
+Instead, we’ll create two files, known as template partials:

 - `typst-show.typ`
 - `typst-template.typ`